TyroneTheCodeChainer/DreamTrue/replit.md

 ## Overview

 DreamTrue is a mobile-first Progressive Web App (PWA) that provides AI-powered dream interpretation using research-backed analysis.

-Unlike mystical dream dictionaries, DreamTrue uses AI trained on thousands of peer-reviewed psychology and sleep research studies to give you explanations grounded in evidence—not superstition.
+**Bio**: DreamTrue interprets your dreams with AI grounded in real research, not myths.

 **Tagline**: Real insights.
 Rooted in research.
 The application combines modern web technologies with advanced AI systems to help users understand their dreams through scientific insights, pattern recognition, and personalized analysis.